 It’s ok to use someone else’s weapon as long as you don’t have more weapons than your skills allow.
 All weapons will be checked and approved/rejected for safety during check in.

-Myth allows the use of PVC weapons and latex-style (rubber) weapons from Calamacil and Epic Armory.
+Myth allows the use of PVC weapons and latex-style (rubber) weapons from Epic Armory.
 When using latex-style weapons, the user must verify the weapon is rubber (and not truly latex-based due to the growing number of latex allergies).
 Latex-style-weapon users must also pass a fighting check to insure they understand how to safely control and strike with this style of LARP weapon.

 |Small Weapon||up to 18″|